High alert medication

 ACP: Moderate to severe pain

-CliniCall consultation required prior to administration of higher doses.
+CliniCall consultation required prior to administration of higher doses

-NB: If vascular access is unavailable, the preferred route of administration for fentaNYL is intranasal – intramuscular absorption rates are inconsistent in children.
+NB: If vascular access is unavailable, the preferred route of administration for fentanyl is intranasal – intramuscular absorption rates are inconsistent in children.

 Inhibits ascending pain pathways in the central nervous system, altering pain perception by binding to opiate receptors, producing analgesia and euphoria.